Random-access memory: MOS RAM

-Synchronous dynamic random-access memory (SDRAM) was developed by Samsung Electronics.
-The first commercial SDRAM chip was the Samsung KM48SL2000, which had a capacity of 16Mbit.
-It was introduced by Samsung in 1992, and mass-produced in 1993.
-The first commercial DDR SDRAM (double data rate SDRAM) memory chip was Samsung's 64 Mbit DDR SDRAM chip, released in June 1998.
-GDDR (graphics DDR) is a form of DDR SGRAM (synchronous graphics RAM), which was first released by Samsung as a 16 Mbit memory chip in 1998.
+The earliest DRAMs were often synchronized with the CPU clock and were used with early microprocessors.
+In the mid-1970s, DRAMs moved to the asynchronous design, but in the 1990s returned to synchronous operation.
+In 1992 Samsung released KM48SL2000, which had a capacity of 16 Mbit.
+The first commercial double data rate SDRAM was Samsung's 64 Mbit DDR SDRAM, released in June 1998.
+GDDR (graphics DDR) is a form of SGRAM (synchronous graphics RAM), which was first released by Samsung as a 16 Mbit memory chip in 1998.

 Types

+In general, the term RAM refers solely to solid-state memory devices, and more specifically the main memory in most computers.
 The two widely used forms of modern RAM are static RAM (SRAM) and dynamic RAM (DRAM).
-In SRAM, a bit of data is stored using the state of a six-transistor memory cell, typically using six MOSFETs.
-This form of RAM is more expensive to produce, but is generally faster and requires less dynamic power than DRAM.
+In SRAM, a bit of data is stored using the state of a memory cell, typically using six MOSFETs.
+This form of RAM is more expensive to produce, but is generally faster and requires less static power than DRAM.
 In modern computers, SRAM is often used as cache memory for the CPU.
 DRAM stores a bit of data using a transistor and capacitor pair (typically a MOSFET and MOS capacitor, respectively), which together comprise a DRAM cell.
 The capacitor holds a high or low charge (1 or 0, respectively), and the transistor acts as a switch that lets the control circuitry on the chip read the capacitor's state of charge or change it.
 As this form of memory is less expensive to produce than static RAM, it is the predominant form of computer memory used in modern computers.

-Both static and dynamic RAM are considered volatile, as their state is lost or reset when power is removed from the system.
+Both static and dynamic RAM are considered volatile, as their state is lost when power is removed from the system.
 By contrast, read-only memory (ROM) stores data by permanently enabling or disabling selected transistors, such that the memory cannot be altered.
-Writeable variants of ROM (such as EEPROM and NOR flash) share properties of both ROM and RAM, enabling data to persist without power and to be updated without requiring special equipment.
+Writable variants of ROM (such as EEPROM and NOR flash) share properties of both ROM and RAM, enabling data to persist without power and to be updated without requiring special equipment.

 ECC memory (which can be either SRAM or DRAM) includes special circuitry to detect and/or correct random faults (memory errors) in the stored data, using parity bits or error correction codes.

-In general, the term RAM refers solely to solid-state memory devices (either DRAM or SRAM), and more specifically the main memory in most computers.
-In optical storage, the term DVD-RAM is somewhat of a misnomer since, unlike CD-RW or DVD-RW it does not need to be erased before reuse.
-Nevertheless, a DVD-RAM behaves much like a hard disc drive if somewhat slower.